 - 1 1/2 cups blueberries washed and dried

 - Heat oven to 400 degrees F and line a 12 cup muffin tin with muffin liners or grease well.

 - In a large bowl whisk the flour, salt, and baking powder together.

-- Mix together the eggs, honey, vanilla, oil, and juice.
+- Mix together the eggs, vanilla, oil, and juice.
 Make a well in the center of the flour mixture and pour in the wet ingredients and combine.
 Do not overmix.

-- Scoop about ¼ cup of the batter into the prepared muffin tray.
+- Scoop about 1/4 cup of the batter into the prepared muffin tray.

 - Bake for 15-18 minutes or until batter is set.